 The University of Hawaiʻi–West Oʻahu Bachelor of Arts in Public Administration degree prepares students for supervisory and management roles in the public sector.
 Students receive a solid foundation in public sector practices and processes as well as a fundamental understanding of, and appreciation for, public sector management practices and administrative procedures.
 Students may also go on to pursue graduate degrees in varied programs, such as Public Administration, Criminal Justice, Health Care Administration, and Urban and Regional Planning, Management Science.

-The Public Administration program offers concentrations in Community Health, Disaster Preparedness and Emergency Management, Health Care Administration, Justice Administration, or General Public Administration.
-A certificate in Disaster Preparedness and Emergency Management and a certificate in Health Care Administration are also available.
+The Public Administration program offers concentrations in Community Health, Disaster Preparedness and Emergency Management, Health Care Administration, General Public Administration, Justice Administration, or Long-Term Care.
+Certificates in Disaster Preparedness and Emergency Management, Health Care Administration, and Long-Term Care are also available.

 All students majoring in Public Administration are required to take core courses and complete a capstone course (e.g., Senior Project or Administrative Practicum).

 Students studying Community Health will be equipped with a diverse set of skills in the areas of community engagement, community health education and promotion, and community action research necessary for improving the health of communities.
 Current health professionals may broaden their knowledge of techniques for engaging communities in health across sectors.

 The Disaster Preparedness and Emergency Management concentration is the only upper division disaster management program in the State of Hawaiʻi.
 The study of Disaster Preparedness and Emergency Management provides students with a broad range of administrative skills and knowledge that are ideally suited to meet the critical needs of emergency management administrators.
 A certificate in Disaster Preparedness and Emergency Management is also offered.